 1950 US Mint Proof Set

-The 1950 Proof Set marked the resumption of production for proof coinage following a seven year hiatus.
+The 1950 Proof Set (Buy on eBay) marked the resumption of production for proof coinage following a seven year hiatus.
 The US Mint had stopped striking proof coins after 1942 due to the second world war.
 In the years immediately following the war, the US Mint remained unable to resume the collector coins due to their obligation to produce millions of medals for America’s military.

 Two new designs made their first appearance in proof format.
 This included the Roosevelt Dime, which had been introduced in 1946, and the Franklin Half Dollar, introduced in 1948.
 Collector enthusiasm about the return of the proof set, the new coin designs, and the general increasing popularity of collecting proof coins, drove sales to 51,386.
 This was twice the sales level of the 1942 Proof Set, but only a fraction of the high mintages that would follow.